Oil Platforms case: Judgments

 On December 12, 1996, the Court rejected the U.S. preliminary objection to the Court's jurisdiction, by a vote of fourteen to two, holding that it could exercise jurisdiction under the Treaty of Amity.
 The two dissenters were Vice President Stephen Schwebel (nationality: U.S.) and Judge Oda (Japan), each of whom wrote dissenting opinions.
-Among the majority, separate opinions were appended by Judges Shahabuddeen (Guyana), Ranjeva (Madagascar), Higgins (U.K.), and Parra-Aranguren (Venezuela), and Judge ad hoc Rigaux (Belgium, appointed by Iran).
+Among the majority, separate opinions were appended by Judge Shahabuddeen (Guyana), Judge Ranjeva (Madagascar), Judge Higgins (UK), and Judge Parra-Aranguren (Venezuela), and Judge ad hoc Francois Rigaux (Belgium, appointed by Iran).

 On March 10, 1998, the Court held that the U.S. counter-claim against Iran, for mining and other attacks on U.S. shipping, was also admissible.

 Oral arguments were held between February 17 and March 7, 2003.

 On November 6, 2003, 11 years after the initial application was submitted by Iran, the ICJ rejected the claims of both states.
-First, the Court found by a vote of 14–2 (dissenting Judges Al-Khasawneh (Jordan), Elaraby (Egypt)) that the U.S. actions against Iranian oil platforms in 1987 and 1988 could not be justified under the treaty's essential security exception but that they did not breach the treaty's freedom of commerce provision because, at the time, the oil platforms were under repair and non-operational and, thus, the attack did not affect freedom of commerce between the United States and Iran.
+First, the Court found by a vote of 14–2 (dissenting Judge Al-Khasawneh (Jordan), Judge Elaraby (Egypt)) that the U.S. actions against Iranian oil platforms in 1987 and 1988 could not be justified under the treaty's essential security exception but that they did not breach the treaty's freedom of commerce provision because, at the time, the oil platforms were under repair and non-operational and, thus, the attack did not affect freedom of commerce between the United States and Iran.
 Thus, Iran's claim against the United States could not be upheld.
 Second, the Court found by a vote of 15–1 (dissenting Judge Simma (Germany)) that the U.S. counter-claim against Iran could not be upheld for similar reasons: the vessels attacked by Iran were not shown to have been engaged in any commerce between the United States and Iran and thus did not impede commerce or navigation between the parties.
 (Paragraph 125 of the Decision.)
 Eleven judges attached declarations or separate opinions.